-OS VectorMap Local is a backdrop map that can be displayed at scales of 1:3 000 to 1:20 000.
+OS VectorMap Local is a backdrop map which can be displayed at scales of 1:3 000 to 1:20 000.
 It is available in both raster and vector formats.

-Find product user guides, useful links and FAQs to help you use OS VectorMap Local, as well as the latest product updates.
+Find product user guides, useful links and FAQs to help you use OS VectorMap Local.

-- Why have OS changed the way they make VML?
+- Why have Ordnance Survey changed the way they make OS VectorMap Local?

-Technological advancements have enabled OS to automate the VML production processes, vastly improving the currency and consistency of VML product, whilst maintaining existing cartographic quality.
+Technological advancements have enabled OS to automate the VectorMap Local (VML) production processes, vastly improving the currency and consistency of VML product, whilst maintaining existing cartographic quality.
 Further detail on these changes can be found in the Technical Specification.

 - Why do I need an initial full supply?

 OS VectorMap Local has been created as an entirely new dataset, as such there is a requirement to baseline all holdings with a full resupply, whether this is GeoTiff or GML.
 Customers will receive a full supply of their holdings in October 2018.
 Any existing holdings preceding this date will not be compatible with the new data supply.

 - When will I receive a Change Only Update option?